 I have nothing against yellow reduced stickers and Whoopsie discount bargains.
 In fact, I have a few in my own freezer.
-I always give the shelf a cursory glance as I walk past, because I might spot an item I can add to a dump bag, or something I can throw into the slow cooker.
+I always give the shelf a cursory glance as I walk past, because I might spot an item I can add to a dump bag, or something I can throw into the slow cooker. or some ingredients to make a tasty smoothie with.
 However, I don’t actively seek them out and I wouldn’t describe doing so as a money saving hack.
 Here I explain why.

 Yellow reduced sticker timings

 All of the supermarkets discount their food at different times.
 Some at 4pm, some at 7pm, some early in the morning.
 You have to really get to know your local supermarket to catch the bargains.
 However, you may go and leave disappointed, because sometimes hardly anything is discounted.
 Imagine making the trip especially and not leaving with anything.

 If something has a few pence knocked off, you may be inclined to buy it.
 But if you’re not that keen on it, then what’s the point?
 I ended up with a tub of cocktail sausages once, just because they were £1.50 instead of £3.
 Nobody in the house even likes cocktail sausages.
 There’s also a packet of 20% fat beef mince in my freezer, which was only £1.25, so I couldn’t leave it.
 But I usually cook with Quorn mince and if I was to cook with beef, I’d choose a lean cut.
 So I’ve been avoiding using my bargain and it’s been sat in the freezer for months.

 If you’ve ever been at your local supermarket five minutes before they typically reduce food then you’ll know what I’m talking about.
 It can be like feeding time at the zoo, with people pushing one another out of the way for some discounted ham.
 It’s not always a pleasant experience and I’ve even heard about fights breaking out over reductions.